tahamajs/Deep_Generative_models_course/README.md

 ## References and further reading

 This section lists key papers, books, and resources related to the course topics.
-Many papers are available in the `papers/` directory.

 ### Core Papers